-*Bonus reads for your best year ever*
+*Bonus tools for your best year ever*

-Second, I recommend reading at least one book each month throughout the year.
+Finally, I recommend reading at least one book each month throughout the year.
 This will help you learn and grow as a person.
 You’ll be more equipped to know what you want and how to be your best self.

 I’ve listed three books below that will help you understand what it means to live with purpose, which is part of living intentionally and making every year your best yet.
 Three books to get your started living your best year ever: